Brokk-Sindre/ft-oda-documentation/docs/guides/legislative-tracking/document-flow.md

             if other_doc['id'] != doc['id']:
                 other_id_str = str(other_doc['id'])
                 if other_id_str in title_text or any(
-                    keyword in title_text for keyword in ['svar på', 'besvarelse', 'opfølgning'] ):
+                    keyword in title_text for keyword in ['svar pÃ¥', 'besvarelse', 'opfÃ¸lgning'] ):
                     citation_patterns['explicit_citations'].append({
                         'citing_doc': doc['id'],